When you brush data, you manually select

 Most of the MATLAB® high-level plotting functions allow you to

 brush on their displays.
-For a list of restrictions, see Plot Types You Cannot Brush in
+For a list of these functions, see Types of Charts You Can Brush in

 Data brushing is a MATLAB figure interactive mode like zooming, panning or plot editing.
 You can use data brushing mode to select, remove, and replace individual data values.